CROCODILE-CESM/CrocoDash/docs/source/large_data_workflow.rst

 2. Adjust the `step` parameter to match resource constraints (default: 5 days).
 3. Run each step manually or use `driver.py` as a guide.

-This workflow ensures efficient data handling and reduces redundant computations, making it easier to work with large datasets.
+This workflow ensures efficient data handling.